dylanfoster/parch/README.md

 ## Authentication and Authorization

 Authentication and authorization is handled using [jwt](https://jwt.io/), with more options coming in the future.
 To disable auth for specific routes, use the `authentication.unauthenticated` array.
-Empty by default, you can add an entire controller, or a controller's method.
+Empty by default, you can give a string or regex expression to skip your unauthenticated routes

 ```javascript
 const parch = new parch.Application({